 --Adapted from The Cook's Illustrated Cookbook

-Want more spring treats?
-Be sure to visit the rest of the #12Bloggers to get their recipe:
+Be sure to visit these bloggers to get their spring dessert recipe:

 - Rhubarb Pichu Berry Crumb Bars from Betsy Life